Aziz-Ru/CSE-Degree/SE/sdlc.md

 - facilitates communication between the customer, other stakeholders, and the development team.

 **Phases of the SDLC**
-There are 6 ohase in sdlc.
+There are 6 phase in SDLC.
 Each phase is discreate meaning that task from a previous phase do not overlap with task in next phase.

+- **Requirement Analysis**:To gather and analyze the needs of the stakeholders and document the software requirements.
+- **Design**:To create a blueprint or architecture of the software system based on the gathered requirements.
+- **Implementation/Coding**:To convert the design into executable code using programming languages and tools.
+- **Testing**:To identify and fix defects, ensuring the software works as intended.
+Activities:
+- **Deployment**:To make the software available for use in the production environment.
+- **Maintenance**:To ensure the software continues to function correctly and efficiently after deployment.

 1. Planning & Requirements Gathering

 - Requirements Gathered